carotene/carotene-docs/README.md

 Contributing
 ------------

-This documentation is written in [Pollen](http://pollenpub.com/).
+This documentation is written in [Sphinx](http://sphinx-doc.org/contents.html).
-You can render it running `raco pollen start`.

 Contributors are welcome!